jsca0/MiniBid/README.md

 > 1. Users should be able to register a unique identity.

-When a user registers an account they set a password.
+All users are assigned a unique uer id when they are added to the 'users' database collection.
+A user proves their identity by logging in with a password which was set when the user registered their account.
 The password is stored as a hash in order to not expose user passwords.
 When a user logs in the password is checked against the stored hash.
+The user then recieves an ```auth_token``` which is used to uniquely indentify them on all future API calls.

 > 2. Authorised users should be able to post items for auction with a starting price and an end date.
 The item should not be sold after the end date and should not be sold for less than the starting price.